grrowl/homebridge-plugin-automation/README.md

 See [`schemas/Service.ts`](https://github.com/grrowl/homebridge-plugin-automation/blob/main/src/schemas/Service.ts) and [`schemas/Characteristic.ts`](https://github.com/grrowl/homebridge-plugin-automation/blob/main/src/schemas/Characteristic.ts).

 Your function module scope is preserved between invocations, but is lost on Homebridge restart.

+## Troubleshooting

+Turn on "Homebridge Debug Mode" to see the return values from your functions in the logs (helpful for debugging).

+Homebridge (or the bridge homebridge-automation runs on) needs to be restarted for changes to the automation javascript to take effect.

+You might need "Homebridge 'Insecure' Mode (Enable Accessory Control)" enabled.

+Note your `serviceName` may not be the same as the Accessory name!
+Click the gear on your accessory and check the "Name" listed in the table -- that is the true `serviceName` exposed to the automation.

 ## Development